Content Section

 Gray Davis: Wisconsin Recall Election Was Appropriate Bid to Remedy State’s Ills

-Former California Gov. Gray Davis, ousted in a 2003 recall, says the Wisconsin election underscores that voters have the last word—and urges Scott Walker to see his victory as a second chance to unite the state behind more comprehensive and balanced reforms.
+Former California governor Gray Davis, ousted in a 2003 recall, urges Scott Walker to use victory to unite his state behind more comprehensive and balanced reforms.

 Phil McCarten / AP Photos